Coherence Theory

 Patterns

-Formal: Re-identifiable regularities at finite resolution.
+Any regularity you can recognize more than once.
 A product is a pattern.
 A user's workflow is a pattern.
 A market gap is a pattern.
-Code is a pattern.
 You are a pattern.

 Pokes